openfaas/faas/docs/README.md

 * Baked-in Prometheus metrics and logging
 * Auto-scales as demand increases

-## Getting started

-You can [TestDrive](https://github.com/alexellis/faas/blob/master/TestDrive.md) FaaS on your laptop in 60 seconds, or deploy to a free online Docker playground.
-Find out more in the [TestDrive](https://github.com/alexellis/faas/blob/master/TestDrive.md).

 ## Notable mentions

 ### Closing Keynote at Dockercon 2017